scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-116.md

 ---
 layout: answer
 title: "Which of the following security best practices does Amazon"
-blurb: "Amazon recommends against using the root account for any everyday task, including administrative functions.
-Amazon also recommends MFA on the root acc"
+blurb: "<p>Amazon <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html">recommends against</a> using the root account for any everyday task,"
 quid: 116
 ---